idaholab/moose/modules/heat_transfer/doc/content/modules/heat_conduction/tutorials/introduction/answer01b.md

 #### Running the input

-If you have not done so already, compile the `heat_conduction-opt` executable by running `make -j N` (where `N` is the number of CPU cores you have available) in `moose/modules/heat_conduction/`.
+If you have not done so already, compile the `heat_transfer-opt` executable by running `make -j N` (where `N` is the number of CPU cores you have available) in `moose/modules/heat_transfer/`.
 Then run the first tutorial input by typing

 ```
-./heat_conduction-opt -i tutorials/introduction/therm_step01.i
+./heat_transfer-opt -i tutorials/introduction/therm_step01.i
 ```

 You should see some Framework information output, info on your mesh, and the non-linear system that is being solved, followed by the convergence history: